-SBCWD manages local surface water supplies (such as Hernandez and Paicines reservoirs), which are used for groundwater recharge (percolating water into the underground basin to maintain appropriate water levels).
-SBCWD also imports surface water from the Central Valley Project (CVP).
-CVP water (known as "blue valve" water due to the blue pipes and valves visible along some local roads) is delivered to agricultural, municipal, and industrial customers in "Zone 6" an area which overlies portions of the Hollister and San Juan Bautista basins.
+SBCWD manages local surface water supplies, such as Hernandez and Paicines reservoirs, which are used for groundwater recharge (percolating water into the underground basin to maintain appropriate water levels).
+SBCWD also imports CVP surface water, known as "blue valve" water due to the blue pipes and valves visible along some local roads.
+This water is delivered to agricultural, municipal, and industrial customers in Zone 6 (which overlies portions of the Hollister and San Juan Bautista management areas).